Absent Federal Action, States Take The Lead On Curbing Drug Costs

 Many experts frame Maryland’s law as a test case that could help define what powers states have and what limits they face in doing battle with the pharmaceutical industry.

-The generic-drug industry has already filed a lawsuit to block the law, arguing it’s unconstitutionally vague and an overreach of state powers.
-A district court is expected to rule soon.
+The generic-drug industry filed a lawsuit to block the law from taking effect, arguing it’s unconstitutionally vague and an overreach of state powers.
+A federal court judge on Friday denied their request for an injunction.

 The state-level actions focus on a variety of tactics: